 Keeny Karst/DNC Parks & Resort at Yosemite

 Give yourself a "Yosemite facial" by standing in the spray along the footbridge at the base of 2,425-foot Yosemite Falls for a few minutes.
-The two-tier, 2,425-foot Yosemite Falls is one of the tallest in the world.
+The two-tier falls is one of the tallest in the world.
+(Learn more about Yosemite waterfalls.)